Biblioranking fundamental physics: Rankings groups

 \subsection{Ranking journals}

-When a paper is published on some journal (refereed or not), \inspire provides this information.
-Table~\ref{topj} lists journals according to the number of individual citations received by all papers they published in fundamental physics, as included in {\sc InSpire}.
-We separately show these data for all {\sc InSpire}, and restricting to articles published after 2000.
-Fig.~\ref{fig:JournalEvo}a shows the time evolution of the percentage number of individual citations received by all papers on selected journals.
-We see that internet brought a revolution around 2000: the decline of NPB and PLB and the emergence of JHEP as preferred journals.
+When a paper is published on some journal (refereed or not), \inspire provides this information. \Tabl{topj} lists journals according to the number of individual citations received by all papers they published in fundamental physics, as included in {\sc InSpire}.
+We separately show these data for all {\sc InSpire}, and restricting to articles published from 2000. \Fig{JournalEvo} shows the time evolution of the percentage number of individual citations received by all papers on selected journals.
+We see that internet brought a revolution around 2000: the decline of NPB and PLB and the emergence of JHEP and Astrophysics J. as preferred journals.

-The 3rd column of table~\ref{topj} shows a direct measure of `quality': the average number of individual citations per paper, which roughly corresponds to what is known as `impact factor'.
+The 3rd column of \tabl{topj} shows a direct measure of `quality': the average number of individual citations per paper, which roughly corresponds to what is known as `impact factor'.
 According to this measure, the top-journals are those that publish reviews.

-The 4th column shows a measure of both `quality' and `quantity': the CitationCoin $\CC$ of the journal (difference between the number of individual citations and the number of published papers).
+The 4th column shows a measure of both `quality' and `quantity': the Citation-coin $\CC$ of the journal (difference between the number of individual citations and the number of published papers).
 The top journal according to this measure is PRL.
 Journals that publish reviews score well, but are limited by their restricted scope.
-The CitationCoin is negative for journals that publish many papers that do not attract much interest, in particular those that publish conference proceedings.
-Recent papers tend to have $\CC<0$, as they need time to accumulate citations, so this measure is less significant on short time-scales.
+The Citation-coin is negative for journals that publish many papers that do not attract much interest, in particular those that publish conference proceedings.